joncorrin/SellStuff/README.md

 # SellStuff Web App

-This rails web application is built around an ecommerce site similar to Etsy.
+This is a rails e-commerce application.
+Sellers can list products, input a description, and leave them for sale.
-Sellers list items that buyers can purchase.
-The app displays the items, provides a description, and handles all transactions.
+Buyers can look through an index of products, easily find and investigate a product, and purchase the product securely through Stripe API.

-Things this app covers:
+This rails app covers:

 * Ruby and Rails